What is the Full-Form of CRISIL?

 - The C rating is the rating wherein the instrument can be regarded as highly risky and has a high probability of default.

 - This rating of D indicates that the issuer of the financial instrument has defaulted on its due obligations.

-- Information asymmetry arises when in a financial transaction happening between two entities, one entity holds more information corresponding to the other entity involved in the business or financial transactionBusiness Or Financial TransactionA business transaction is the exchange of goods or services for cash with third parties (such as customers, vendors, etc.).
+- Information asymmetry arises when in a financial transaction between two entities, one entity holds more information than the other entity involved in the business or financial transactionBusiness Or Financial TransactionA business transaction is the exchange of goods or services for cash with third parties (such as customers, vendors, etc.).
 The goods involved have monetary and tangible economic value, which may be recorded and presented in the company's financial statements..

 - Since the application of a good rating on the issuer raises its credibility, it also ensures that the default risk premium applied to the interest rates or finance costsFinance CostsFinancing costs refer to interest payments and other expenses incurred by the company for the operations and working management.
 An enterprise often borrows money from different financing sources to run their operations in return for interest payments and capital gains. is reduced considerably.

-- Default risk premiumDefault Risk PremiumThe default risk premium is an additional amount of interest rate paid by a borrower to lender/ investor as compensation for the higher credit risk of the borrower assuming his failure to pay back the principal amount in future. can be defined as the premium which is applied to the interest rate when the lender feels that there are chances of default at the hands of borrowers.
+- Default risk premiumDefault Risk PremiumThe default risk premium is an additional amount of interest rate paid by a borrower to lender/ investor as compensation for the higher credit risk of the borrower assuming his failure to pay back the principal amount in future. can be defined as the premium applied to the interest rate when the lender feels there are chances of default at the hands of borrowers.

 This is the most popular credit rating agency in India.
 Standard and Poor’s is the parent organization of CRISIL.
 It helps in the allocation of ratings by employing its comprehensive rating rationale.
-This ensures the reduction of information asymmetry and thereby helps the business and investors to make better investment decisions.
+This ensures the reduction of information asymmetry and helps the business and investors make better investment decisions.